jakartaee/jax-ws-api/api/test/README.txt

 To run tests, use following scripts:

 1) ./setup.sh
-    builds jaxws-api and creates directory endorsed which is picked up by tests
+    builds javax.xml.ws-api and creates directory endorsed which is picked up by tests

 2) ./runtests.sh
     runs all the scenarios declared in scenarios.sh